About the project

 Phase Two of Waituna Creek transformation is currently being planned with input from the Waituna community.
 We are looking to build on the habitat creation concepts of phase one as well as exploring ideas for nutrient and sediment management, and opportunities for recreation and enhancing cultural values.

-This project will demonstrate the use of different restoration and water management concepts that could potentially be scaled up and implemented throughout the catchment.
+- This project is demonstrating the use of different restoration and water management concepts that could potentially be scaled up and implemented throughout the catchment.
 It is also a highly collaborative project involving Iwi, councils, farmers and anyone else who would like to be involved.

 Phase one completed, including: